 While nature lovers can spend their days walking amidst the lush tea plantations and hills, the adventure seekers can go trekking along the Anaimudi, the highest peak in South India or go paragliding.
 There are a number of activities and adventure sports that one can participate in, that can help unwind and satisfy the adventure spirit in you.

-Such is Munnar’s diversity that I was told it was just right whether it is adventure or just plain relaxation.
+Such is Munnar’s diversity that I was told it was just right whether it is an adventure or just plain relaxation.
 And so the best thing to do is to set your own pace in this natural paradise.
 For me, there was no better way to get a feel of the place and soak up to the atmosphere than, by going on long walks on the deserted roads or inside plantations, while the clouds slowly descended upon me.
 This allowed me to be a part of the romance that Munnar exuded.

 When the sprawling hills drape themselves in a blue blanket of Neelakurinji blooms, Munnar becomes a paradise on earth.
 Neelakurinji (Strobilanthes kunthiana) flowers once in every twelve years and thousands of travelers visit Munnar during this time to watch the rolling hills and the seemingly endless valleys bathed in purplish blue.
-It is expected to bloom again in year 2018.
-Another four years before we see the beauty enfolds.
+It is expected to bloom again in the year 2018.
+Another four years before we see the beauty unfolds.

 Echo Point: About 15 km from Munnar, it is actually a beautiful lake surrounded by hills where even the slightest sound is echoed many times, and so the name.